-669.03 Pre-Construction Submittals.
-Prior to beginning this work, or working in areas with regulated substances, the Contractor shall submit a Regulated Substance Pre-Construction Plan (RSPCP) to the Engineer for review and approval using form BDE 2730.
+669.03 Pre-Construction Submittals and Qualifications.
+Prior to beginning this work, or working in areas with regulated substances, the Contractor shall submit a “Regulated Substances Pre-Construction Plan (RSPCP)” to the Engineer for review and approval using form BDE 2730.
 The form shall be signed by an Illinois licensed Professional Engineer or Professional Geologist.

-As part of the RSPCP, the qualifications of Contractor(s) or firm(s) performing the following work shall be listed.
+As part of the RSPCP, the Contractor(s) or firm(s) performing the work shall meet the following qualifications.

-(a) On-Site Monitoring.
-Qualification for on-site monitoring of regulated substance work and on-site monitoring of UST removal requires either pre-qualification in Hazardous Waste by the Department or demonstration of acceptable project experience in remediation and special waste operations for contaminated sites in accordance with applicable Federal, State, or local regulatory requirements.
+(a) Regulated Substances Monitoring.
+Qualification for environmental observation and field screening of regulated substances work and environmental observation of UST removal shall require either pre-qualification in Hazardous Waste by the Department or demonstration of acceptable project experience in remediation and operations for contaminated sites in accordance with applicable Federal, State, or local regulatory requirements using BDE 2730.

-Qualification for each individual performing on-site monitoring requires a minimum of one-year of experience in similar activities as those required for the project.
+Qualification for each individual performing regulated substances monitoring shall require a minimum of one-year of experience in similar activities as those required for the project.

-(b) Underground Storage Tank.
-Qualification for underground storage tank (UST) work requires licensing and certification with the Office of the State Fire Marshall (OSFM) and possession of all permits required to perform the work.
+(b) Underground Storage Tank Removal.
+Qualification for underground storage tank (UST) removal work shall require licensing and certification with the Office of the State Fire Marshall (OSFM) and possession of all permits required to perform the work.
 A copy of the permit shall be provided to the Engineer prior to tank removal.

 The qualified Contractor(s) or firm(s) shall also document it does not have any current or former ties with any of the properties contained within, adjoining, or potentially affecting the work.

-The Engineer will require up to 30 calendar days for review of the RSPCP.
-The review may involve rejection or revision and resubmittal; in which case, an additional 30 days will be required for each subsequent review.
+The Engineer will require up to 21 calendar days for review of the RSPCP.
+The review may involve rejection or revision and resubmittal; in which case, an additional 21 days will be required for each subsequent review.
 Work shall not commence until the RSPCP has been approved by the Engineer.
-After approval, the RSPCP shall be revised as necessary to reflect changed conditions in the field.
+After approval, the RSPCP shall be revised as necessary to reflect changed conditions in the field and documented using BDE 2730A “Regulated Substances Pre-Construction Plan (RSPCP) Addendum” and submitted to the Engineer for approval.

 CONSTRUCTION REQUIREMENTS

+669.04 Regulated Substances Monitoring.
+Regulated substances monitoring includes environmental observation and field screening during regulated substances management activities at the contract specific work areas.
+As part of the regulated substances monitoring, the monitoring personnel shall perform and document the applicable duties listed on form BDE 2732 “Regulated Substances Monitoring Daily Record (RSMDR)”.

+(a) Environmental Observation.
+Prior to beginning excavation, the Contractor shall mark the limits of the contract specific work areas.
+Once work begins, the monitoring personnel shall be present on-site continuously during the excavation and loading of material.

+(b) Field Screening.
+Field screening shall be performed during the excavation and loading of material from the contract specific work areas, except for material classified according to Article 669.05(b)(1) or 669.05(c) where field screening is not required.

-669.04 Contaminated Soil and/or Groundwater Monitoring.
-Prior to beginning excavation, the Contractor shall mark the limits of removal for approval by the Engineer.
-Once excavation begins, the work and work area involving regulated substances shall be monitored by qualified personnel.
-The qualified personnel shall be on-site continuously during excavation and loading of material containing regulated substances.
-The qualified personnel shall be equipped with either a photoionization detector (PID) (minimum 10.6eV lamp), or a flame ionization detector (FID), and other equipment, as appropriate, to monitor for potential contaminants associated with volatile organic compounds (VOCs) or semi-volatile organic compounds (SVOCs).
-The PID or FID meter shall be calibrated on-site and background level readings taken and recorded daily, and as field and weather conditions change.
-Any field screen reading on the PID or FID in excess of background levels indicates the potential presence of contaminated material requiring handling as a non-special waste, special waste, or hazardous waste.
+Field screening shall be performed with either a photoionization detector (PID) (minimum 10.6eV lamp) or a flame ionization detector (FID), and other equipment as appropriate, to monitor for potential contaminants associated with regulated substances.
+The PID or FID shall be calibrated on-site, and background level readings taken and recorded daily, and as field and weather conditions change.
+Field screen readings on the PID or FID in excess of background levels indicates the potential presence of regulated substances requiring handling as a non-special waste, special waste, or hazardous waste.
 PID or FID readings may be used as the basis of increasing the limits of removal with the approval of the Engineer but shall in no case be used to decrease the limits.